logern5/c1000a_sec/vulns/cmd_injection.md

 ## High level overview
 A command injection vulnerability in the telnetd server allows an authenticated remote attacker to execute arbitrary shell commands as root.

+## Product information
+CenturyLink branded Actiontec C1000A router running firmware version CAC004-31.30L.95 (the latest firmware version as of June 6, 2021).

 ## Analysis
 The telnetd in firmware version CAC004-31.30L.95 asks for authentication, which can be set on the web interface of the router.
 After authentication, the server allows the user to run a limited custom command set.
 Some of these commands include standard POSIX commands such as `pwd` and `ps`.
 The arguments for these commands are directly